operationmaths/operationmaths.co.uk/_pages/gcse-question-bank.md

       // question number in its own right at that bigger size.
 Both are
       // nudged up slightly from directly-top-aligned to sit closer to
       // where the image's own first line of text visually starts.
-      // Under Crossover tier specifically, this numeral is deliberately
+      // Under Crossover tier, and under the unfiltered "All" view, this
-      // left blank rather than showing baseQuestionNumber(q) - the whole
+      // numeral is deliberately left blank rather than showing
-      // point of the Crossover view is that neither paper's number is
+      // baseQuestionNumber(q) - neither paper's number is the "right"
+      // one to show when the viewer could be on either tier, and that
-      // the "right" one to show, and that applies just as much to this
+      // applies just as much to this externally-drawn heading as it does
-      // externally-drawn heading as it does to a number baked into the
+      // to a number baked into the image itself (see selectQimg above).
-      // image itself.
-The row/column structure is kept (an empty span,
+      // The row/column structure is kept (an empty span, not a removed
-      // not a removed one) so the image doesn't shift sideways from
+      // one) so the image doesn't shift sideways from losing its number
-      // losing its number gutter.
+      // gutter.
       const fontSize = modal ?
 18 : 12;
       const topNudge = modal ?
 4 : 2;
-      const numberText = state.tier==="Crossover" ? '' : baseQuestionNumber(q);
+      const numberText = (state.tier==="Crossover" || state.tier==="All") ? '' : baseQuestionNumber(q);
       return `<div class="q-part-row"><span class="q-part-number" style="font-size:${fontSize}px;margin-top:${topNudge}px;">${numberText}</span><div class="${cls}">${wrapOpen}${img}${overlayHTML}${wrapClose}</div></div>`;
     }
     return `<div class="${cls}">${wrapOpen}${img}${overlayHTML}${wrapClose}</div>`;